jlucktay/rest-api/README.md

 ### Documentation

-Here is [the full design doc][design-doc] for this API, which describes the various endpoints, how to call them, and what to expect in return.
+Here is [the full design doc] for this API, which describes the various endpoints, how to call them, and what to expect in return.

 ## Testing